mashh-lab/mcp-agent-proxy/README.md

-# MCP Mastra Agent Proxy Server
+# MCP Agent Proxy

-A location-agnostic MCP (Model Context Protocol) proxy server that allows local agents to communicate with local or remote Mastra servers.
-This proxy exposes Mastra agents as standardized MCP tools, enabling broad integration with MCP-compliant clients.
+An MCP (Model Context Protocol) proxy server that enables MCP clients to communicate with Mastra agent servers.
+This proxy exposes Mastra agents as standardized MCP tools, enabling broad integration with MCP-compliant clients like Cursor, Claude Desktop, and others.

 ## Features